faanross/faanross.github.io/content/posts/course01.md

 In the results we can immediately see a variety of connections, as well as ports our system is listening on.
 Let's especially pay attention to `ESTABLISHED` connections.

-And we can scroll through the list and then as threat hunters something unusual should stick out to us:
+We scroll through the list and then as threat hunters something unusual should stick out to us:

 {{< figure src="/img/image071.png" title="" class="custom-figure" >}}

 What exactly is unusual about this?
 Well even though `rundll32.exe` is a completely legitimate Windows process, it's used to load DLLs.
 The question then beckons: why exactly is it involved in an outbound connection?

 In this case we can see it's connected to another system on our local network, but remember that's only because of our VLAN setup.
-In an actual attack scenario this would not be the case, meaning we see `rundll32.exe`, a process not known to be involved in creating network connections, now indeed being responsible for establishing a connection to a system outside of our network.
+In an actual attack scenario this would not be the case, meaning we see `rundll32.exe`, a process not known to be involved in creating network connections, being responsible for establishing a connection to a system outside of our network.

 In a typical scenario we'd immediately want to know more about this IP.
 Is it known?
 Is there a business use case associated with it?
 Are other systems on the network also connecting to it?
-Because if the answer to all those questions are no - well then we definitely have something strange on our hands.
+Because if the answer to all those questions are no - well then we definitely have something weird on our hands.

+{{< figure src="/img/weirdal.gif" title="" class="custom-figure" >}}

 So let's use our native Windows tools to learn more about this process.
 To do so however let's just take note of our PID, as can be seen in the image above mine is `3948`, yours will be different.